The Difference Between Physical and Chemical Sunscreens

 Free radicals are atoms or groups of atoms with an odd (unpaired) number of electrons and can be formed when oxygen interacts with certain molecules.
 Once formed these highly reactive radicals can start a chain reaction, like dominoes.
 Their chief danger comes from the damage they can do when they react with important cellular components such as DNA, or the cell membrane.
 Cells may function poorly or die if this occurs.
 To prevent free radical damage the body has a defense system of antioxidants.
 Antioxidants are molecules which can safely interact with free radicals and terminate the chain reaction before vital molecules are damaged.
 Want to add additional antioxidants to your skin?
 Check out our Powerful Antioxidant Serum.

 One of the main complaints of sunscreen is the white, pasty look it leaves on your skin and while we all understand the importance of SPF some of us just aren’t ready to accept pasty white skin into our lives.
 Fortunately, Dermaworks has considered all of the information above when designing Nature’s Veil, our specially formulated physical serum that offers SPF 30, and antioxidants.
 This broad spectrum physical SPF serum contains micronized titanium and zinc oxides, excluding all chemicals, fragrance, and parabens.
 (Click here to learn more about parabens.)
 This fabulous serum is tinted to avoid any pasty look and is fortified with vitamin C, E, and Ferulic acid.
-This must have product is available for purchase in store, or online at shop.
+This must have product is available for purchase in store.

 Still not sure what sunscreen is best for you?
 Book your consultation with our physician to discuss this topic further.